Manuel Cicconi

-Manuel Cicconi (born 27 June 1997) is an Italian professional footballer who plays as a midfielder for club Carrarese.
+Manuel Cicconi (born 27 June 1997) is an Italian professional footballer who plays as a midfielder for club Sampdoria, on loan from Carrarese.

 Club career

 Born and raised in Como, Cicconi started his career on his local club Como 1907, and made his debut for the club in the 2015–16 season.
 After 5 seasons on Como, Cicconi signed for Virtus Entella.
 He was loaned back to Como at the end of the 2019–20 Serie C.

 On 26 January 2022, he joined Renate on loan.

 On 1 September 2022, Cicconi signed a one-year contract with Carrarese.

+On 30 January 2026, Cicconi moved to Sampdoria on loan with an obligation to buy and signed a contract with Sampdoria until 30 June 2029.